dillon-mce/dillon-mce.github.io/_posts/2018-12-05-Advent-of-Code-2018-Day-4.md

     return sleepCount
 }
 ```
 I start by making a dictionary to hold the guard IDs and the number of minutes they’ve been asleep.
 Then I loop through all the keys and values in the dictionary.
 Inside of that I loop through each index in 0 up to 1 less that the value’s count.
 The value here being the array of dates associated with that guard.
 I only check the even-indexed elements, because those are the falling asleep dates.
 I make a DateInterval starting at the falling asleep date and ending at the waking up date.
-Then I get an Int of the interval property on that.
-The interval property value is n seconds, so I divide that by 60 to get the minute value.
+Then I get an Int of the interval property from that.
+The interval property value is in seconds, so I divide that by 60 to get the minute value.
 Finally I add that to the value for the dictionary at the current key.
 Once I’m out of both loops, I return the dictionary.

 My function for counting the times a particular guard was a sleep at each minute looks like this:
 ```swift